The Navion cruised comfortably at about 150 mph.

-American military services used the L-17 from the late 1940s through the early 1960s for liaison, reconnaissance, light cargo and forward air control (FAC) missions.
-Six even became target drones.
+The US Air Force, Army, and National Guard used the L-17 from the late 1940s through the early 1960s for liaison, reconnaissance, light cargo, and some as target drones.
+During the Korean War, some L-17s were also used as forward air control aircraft, gathering information from the front lines and relaying it to fighter and bomber aircraft.
 Designed for civilian aviation and first flown in 1946, North American introduced this aircraft as the commercial NA-154 Navion.
-The United States (US) Army Air Forces went on to order 83 military versions under the designation L-17A.
+The US Army Air Forces went on to order 83 military versions under the designation L-17A.

 Serial Number: NAV-4-1300